RobertARandolph/AdmiralBumbleBee.com/DAW-Explain.md

 Community support is a rating based on how friendly the non-officially-sanctioned communities are to people having issues.
 This is very subjective, but there are clear tendencies for some groups.

+## Bug Reporting

+The combined ease of filing a bug report, and finding other bug reports.

+A score of 5 indicates easy filing, but poor ability to find other bug reports.

 ## Community Cohesion

 Community Cohesion is how well the community works together and the general 'club-like' nature of the non-officially-sanctioned communities.
 Do many users know each other?
 Are there non-offensive in-jokes?
 Do the developers interact with people?
 Are there large support/tip threads?
 Are there users that scour the internet just to help people?